lmorg/firesword/README.md

 # firesword
 An apachetop-style project + log parsing.
-Provides CLI piping, ncurses and SQL queries
+Provides CLI piping, ncurses and SQL queries.

+There's still a few bugs to be fixed and features I'm planning to add, but it's already a fairly stable project and very much usable.

 _Required imports:_